Skip to content

 Magnesium Helps Reduce Anxiety

 When we are stressed or anxious, it shows up as runaway thoughts and physically in a multitude of ways such as body tension, pain, difficulty sleeping, etc. Feelings of anxiety can be very overwhelming and not only affect brain function, but can wear the body and mind out and lead to depressive symptoms and even mood disorders.
+There is a clear link between magnesium and brain function.

 With the impact of extended periods of social isolation during the pandemic, social anxiety and anxiety-related difficulty in social situations is on the rise.
 Even the more extreme versions of social anxiety are increasing, as I have had more calls to our Ridgefield, CT center about selective mutism and anxiety symptoms in general, in the last year than I have had in the last 5 years combined.

-You will read statements like, “magnesium cured my anxiety” but magnesium is just a tool in reducing anxiety symptoms.
-Don't get me wrong oral magnesium supplementation can result in a significant reduction of anxiety symptoms but the real work in in building a tolerance for stress and learning coping skills.
+You will also read statements like, “magnesium cured my anxiety” but magnesium is just a tool in reducing anxiety symptoms.
+Don't get me wrong oral magnesium supplementation can result in a significant reduction of anxiety symptoms but the real work is in building a tolerance for stress and learning coping skills.

 How do I Know if I Need Magnesium?